AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Upcoming Features

-This site will have a second gallery featuring fan art tht followers send cillian.
+This site will have a second gallery featuring fan art that followers send cillian.
 The gallery will be broader in catagories such as Shorts, Shows, and tutorials The site will have a broader Social section that showcases collabotors with works and inspiration.

+### Upcoming Updates

+- A fix for the Video Modals on mobile devices so it displays properly on chrome.
+- An update to the mobile landscape view for better experience on home page.

 ### User Experience